varshahindupur09/varshahindupur09/README.md

-# Hi there, I'm Varsha Hindupur 👋
+# Hi there, I'm Varsha Seshashayee Hindupur 👋

 ✨ Welcome to my GitHub profile! ✨

 I'm a passionate software developer and tech enthusiast with a focus on building high-performance applications in full-stack development.
 I love working on challenging problems and learning new technologies to create scalable and efficient software solutions.
+I've completed recently my Masters in Information Systems!
+Looking for a full-time opportunity as Full Stack Engineer, Backend Engineer or Software Developer!

 ## 👩‍💻 About Me